 An earlier trial observed 244 children aged 0-17 years, who were all suffering from acute urinary, digestive or respiratory symptoms.
 A group of 117 children were given antibiotics together with the Lacidofil probiotic combination, and the other 127 children were given antibiotic therapy only.
 The results of this study showed that there was both a lower incidence and decreased duration of AAD with the probiotic supplement, as well as a decrease in levels of Clostridium difficile compared to the control group (Maydannik V. et al., 2010).

-The probiotic combination Lactobacillus acidophilus Rosell-52 and rhamnosus Rosell-11 was again used in a large clinical trial to assess its efficacy for the prevention of AAD in adults.
+The probiotic combination Lactobacillus acidophilus Rosell-52 and Lactobacillusrhamnosus Rosell-11 were again used in a large clinical trial to assess its efficacy for the prevention of AAD in adults.
 214 patients with respiratory tract infections, who had already embarked on antibiotic therapy, were randomly grouped to either receive the probiotic formula, or a placebo, for 14 days.
 Patients were asked to record their bowel frequency and stool consistency on a daily basis.
 The results showed that those taking the probiotic maintained their normal bowel habits and function, to a greater extent that those taking the placebo, suggesting that these strains of bacteria help prevent AAD (Song et al., 2010).

 Another significant trial monitored 57 children who were taking antibiotics, to see if the addition of a probiotic given alongside the medication could help to reduce the risk of AAD.